Sayf al-Din Khushqadam

+Early life and career

+Originally from Sultanate of Rum, Khushqadam was a slave purchased by Al-Mu'ayyad Shaykh, and later served in the jâmdâr corps.
+He eventually became a member of the sultan's guards during the reign of his son, Al-Muzaffar Ahmad.
+He ascended to the rank of "emir of ten" in Damascus by 1446.

+In 1448, Khushqadam was in Kozan, where a mosque was dedicated in his honor.
+He later became the head of the court military in Cairo in 1450 and served as minister of war during Sayf al-Din Inal's reign in 1456, leading expeditions against the Karamanids.

+Reign

+Upon Inal's death in February 1461, his son Shihab al-Din Ahmad succeeded him and Khushqadam assumed the role of atabeg.
+However, the sultan was abducted four months later due to pressure from an alliance of powerful mamluk factions.
+The mamluks of Inal offered the throne to Jânim, governor of Damascus, meanwhile the mamluks of Jaqmaq preferred Khushqadam and hurried to elect him before the arrival of Jânim.
+Amidst political turmoil, Khushqadam seized power and became a sultan.

+However, his reign was marked by anarchy and extortion, allowing Egypt to weaken while the Ottoman Empire strengthened.
+The rivalry between the Ottomans and the Mamluks intensified over the succession of vassal principalities, particularly the Karamanids and the Dulkadirids.
+Disputes over succession led to conflicts, with the Ottomans ultimately aiming to end the autonomy of these territories.

+On 9 October 1467, Khushqadam succumbed to dysentery without naming a successor, leading to a power struggle between rival factions, notably emirs Bilbay and Timurbugha.

 Family

 One of Khushqadam's wives was Khawand Shukurbay.
 She was a Circassian, and had been a manumitted slave of Sultan An-Nasir Faraj.
 She had been married to Amir Abruk al-Jakami, with whom she had a daughter, Baykhun (died 31 July 1462).
 After Arbuk's death, she married Khushqadam.
 Her daughter became known as the Sultan's step-daughter.
 She was buried in Khushqadam's tomb, and her son Shihab al-Din Ahmad al-Ayni (died 1503) was raised by Khushqadam after his father's death.
 Shukurbay was said to have been exceptionally strong willed.
 After her death in 1466, Khushqadam married Khawand Surbay, one of several concubines acquired by him, and with whom he had a daughter.